 The bottom line is that your SCADA investment will depend on your situation now, so it will really depend on your individual needs.

-The best way to get to what you're trying to accomplish is by talking to a remote monitoring system expert.
+The best way to get to what you're trying to accomplish is by talking to a remote monitoring expert.
 So, contact us and let's start working on your SCADA solution.

 There is no other network on the planet that is exactly like yours.
 For that reason, you need to build a monitoring system that's the right fit for you.